Dr Gillian Tober, consultant psychologist and former president of the Society for the Study of Addiction, answers questions about treating addiction.

 How do self-help groups and residential rehab work?

 Some self-help groups are extremely useful because they provide a network, often in the absence of family and friends.
 Groups are very useful for giving support during aftercare.

-Residential rehabilitation helps many people to overcome the initial phases of withdrawal and to start making lifestyle changes that will allow them to continue in recovery.
+Residential rehabilitation helps many people overcome the initial phases of withdrawal and start making lifestyle changes that will allow them to continue in recovery.